-Building an effective multi-channel marketing strategy for your nonprofit
+Building an effective digital fundraising plan for your nonprofit

 Do you ever feel like there are too many options in digital marketing?

-Facebook, TikTok, YouTube, email, Google… how do you know which ones to use and how much to invest in each one?
+Meta, TikTok, YouTube, email, Google, display… How do you know which ones to use and how much to invest in each one?
 Should you stay with the traditional channels, or do you try the “shiny new penny” and see how it goes?

 BDI’s client partners often ask me these types of questions in search for a clear strategy to help drive traffic to their website, and ultimately increase donations.

-In this article, we’ll talk about a few important steps that every nonprofit needs to take before crafting a multi-channel marketing strategy.
-We’ll also begin part 1 on how to have effective multi-channel marketing for your nonprofit – specifically for email marketing and paid search.
+In this article, we’ll focus on a few key areas (email and paid search), and talk about several important steps that every nonprofit needs to take before crafting a multi-channel marketing strategy.
+Let’s dive in!

 Next time, we’ll discuss several of the paid media channels like Facebook, Display and video in YouTube and OTT/CTV.
 Let’s dive in!